Roof Replacement Companies in California

 Shingles: Asphalt shingles are the most popular type of roofing in North America as they are budget-friendly, lightweight, durable, and come in a variety of styles.
 The most common type of shingle is the traditional 3-tab asphalt shingle.
 But there are also architectural (or dimensional) shingles, which are thicker and add more contour to your roof, for greater overall curb appeal.
 Shingles typically carry a 30 year warranty.

-Tile Roof: Concrete and Clay tile roofs are built to last a lifetime.
+Tile Roof: Concrete tile roofing and Clay tile roofs are built to last a lifetime.
 They are non-combustible so they are safe against fires, and they are resistant to rotting and insects.
 Tile roofs have the lowest life cycle cost of any other roofing material as they are intended to last the life of the structure it protects.
 In terms of maintenance, you won’t incur costs related to mold, stains, or color loss.
 You may also be eligible for state or federal tax credits for upgrading to an energy efficient tile roof.

 Foam Roofing: Foam roofs have gained a reputation for being dependable, long lasting, and very affordable.
 They provide excellent water resistance and thermal insulation because when sprayed on a roof deck it is seamless, leaving no joints for rainwater to leak through to your interior or for air conditioning to escape from your home.
 Experts believe that your foam roof should be able to last indefinitely as long as it is properly maintained through recoating.